d3x0r/sack.vfs/README.md

 Previously support for `.json6` and `.jsox` were only provided for `require()`.

 Loading either JS version of [JSON6](https://github.com/d3x0r/json6) or [JSOX](https://github.com/d3x0r/jsox) should be done after this, allowing them to replace the globalThis versions.
-The sack.vfs version is still avaialble via `sack.JSOX` or `sack.JSON6`.
+The sack.vfs version is still available via `SACK.JSOX` or `SACK.JSON6`.

-Performance-wise the JS versions have advantages if the information to parse is sourced in JS, while the SACK versions can operate directly on the array buffers loaded from SACK Volumes and files.
+Performance-wise the JS versions have advantages if the information to parse is sourced in JS, while the SACK versions can operate directly on the array buffers loaded from SACK databases, Volumes and files.
 Which limits the copy one side; otherwise there's a conversion to string from binary and a copy of that string from JS to C potentially.